Ashu-hub/All-About-Java/Concurrency.md

 	CompletableFuture is a framework with 50 diff methods for composing, combining, executing Asynchronous computation steps and handling errors

 	It provide a way to execute multiple threads at once, withour blocking the main thread.
-	It provide methods like supplyAsync(Supplier), thenApply(), thenAccept()
+	It provide methods like supplyAsync(Supplier), thenApply(), thenAccept() etc

 ## Differences between execute() and submit() of Executor Service
-	execute() returns Future Reference
+	execute() does not returns anything.
-	submit method does not returns anything.
+	submit method returns Future Reference.

 # Condition :-
 	This is a Interface in Java.
 Condition Instances are similar to Wait, notify and notifyAll.